 - One kick pad

 It does not, however, come with a foot pedal for the kick pad.
-But this is not a problem for many people considering many kits in this price range don’t include such hardware.
+But this is not a problem for many people considering many drum kits in this price range don’t include such hardware.
 Besides, you can always get a quality drum pedal here.

 Who is the Yamaha DTX562K for?

-Hence, it is built for experienced and professional drummers.
+Expert drummers will benefit this electronic drum set Yamaha has out on the market.
 Mid-level drummers will also find it a great tool to practice higher-level drumming.

 Features at a glance